 Once your NVIDIA ForceWare graphics display driver is installed, you can easily access the driver features from a convenient menu.

-Starting with the current Release 55 NVIDIA driver, you can quickly access the NVIDIA Display menu that gives you direct access to the NVIDIA Display control panel pages.
+You can quickly access the NVIDIA Display menu that gives you direct access to the NVIDIA Display control panel pages.

-For quick access, you can use either the Desktop Access or the NVIDIA Taskbar Access access method, explained below.
+For quick access, you can use either the Desktop Access or the NVIDIA Settings Menu - Windows Taskbar Access access method, explained below.

 Note: When needed, you can still access the NVIDIA Display control panel pages through the Microsoft Display Properties Settings > Advanced option.
-(See "Windows Display Properties Setting Access" on page 48.)
+(See "Windows Display Properties Setting Access" on page 49.)